amulshinde/FastAPI-tutorial/README.md

 # FastAPI-tutorial

-To run the application: uvcorn main:app --reload
+To run the application run in terminal : uvcorn main:app --reload